 - If beneficiaries are under 18 years of age, by distributing income to them, trustees can avail their tax free threshold and low income rebates.

 - If there are no individual beneficiaries in marginal tax rate lower than company tax rate (at the time of writing 30%), then trustees can distribute income of the trust to a (new and not trustee) company and pay tax on income at the company tax rate.

 - The trustee can decide not to distribute any income of the trust and instead accumulate income of the trust.
 The trustee is liable to pay tax on the net income of the trust at the highest Individual tax rate.
 However, the commissioner of taxation has the discretion to charge tax rates applicable to an individual of an identical amount.
 When income is accumulated, it forms the part of the trust fund and not taxable to the beneficiaries when distributed on vesting date.
-Unpaid present entitlements can be an issue in some cases, we recommend that you speak to a suitably qualified solicitor or accountant.
+Unpaid present entitlements can be an issue in some cases, and you will need specific advice.

 - Only net income of the trust has to be distributed.
 A trust can also contribute superannuation for a beneficiary, which means that tax on income of the trust can be limited to the tax rate on contribution to superannuation – which at the time of writing is 15%.